|Based in||British Virgin Islands|

 Surfshark does a great job at ensuring customer privacy remains protected.
 For starters, it is based in the British Virgin Islands (BVI).
 This is an excellent privacy jurisdiction that is safely outside the Five Eyes surveillance alliances.
 The BVI is politically and legally independent with strong privacy protection laws.
 This makes it a popular jurisdiction for banking and privacy-focused businesses.
 It’s also where ExpressVPN is based (see our ExpressVPN review for details).

 Another important consideration is logs.
 Many countries around the world are implementing laws that cripple encryption and data privacy.
 We see this for example in Australia and the UK.
-There are various data retention laws now in place throughout the West, and right now the US is rolling out the EARN IT Bill.
+There are various data retention laws now in place throughout the West, along with an expansion of surveillance authorities.
 By legally incorporating in a safe overseas jurisdiction, Surfshark can better protect user privacy.
 From their website: